ibm-cloud-docs/resiliency/bcdr-approaches.md

 * Limited infrastructure is provisioned and configured in a second region.
 * Networking infrastructure that has longer lead times such as global load balancers, Direct Link, VPNs, or similar is provisioned and configured.
-* Limited numbers of VSI images are created and shut down, to provide faster recovery yet attract minimal cost.
+* Limited numbers of VSI images are created and shut down to provide faster recovery yet attract minimal cost.
 * Use autoscaling groups to scale quickly.
 * Use read-replica databases, where they are supported.
 * A faster RTO compared to Approach 1, since some services are pre-created.